 - rain from one side until the horse is responding to the cue consistently.
 But, be sure to train from both sides so the horse learns to move away from the cue from both sides.
 Your horse may not instantly understand the same cues from the opposite side.
 A very eager horse may try to step towards you, rather than away when you first start.
 Stop it, without reprimanding it, and help it move in the opposite direction.

 - As soon as the horse understands the cue from the ground it is time to start working from the saddle.
 The first thing you may want to teach is a turn on the forehand.
-This is the basis for many dressage movements and is useful for moving away from other horses on the trail, or opening gates from the saddle.
+This is the basis for many dressage movements and is used for moving away from other horses on the trail, or opening gates from the saddle.